aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 The **`<server>`** MUST be a fully qualified domain name (rather than an IP address) and the total URI length MUST NOT exceed 256 characters.
 The **`externalKeyId`** identifies a key in the external key manager and must be unique within the scope of an XKS Proxy endpoint.
 Each KMS key must be associated with a different external key, i.e. two different KMS keys created in the same external key store (identified by the XKS Proxy endpoint) MUST NOT have the same **`externalKeyId`**.
 If you try to create a KMS key with an **`externalKeyId`**  that is already associated with an existing KMS key, the CreateKey request will fail.

 The encoding of **`externalKeyId`** is opaque to AWS KMS.
-The only requirements are: (i) the XKS Proxy MUST be able to identify an external key unambiguously from its **`externalKeyId`**, (ii) the length of an **`externalKeyId`** MUST NOT exceed 128 characters and they MUST be restricted to the following set: uppercase or lowercase letters A through Z, the digits 0 through 9, the hyphen and the underscore.
+The only requirements are: (i) the XKS Proxy MUST be able to identify an external key unambiguously from its **`externalKeyId`**, (ii) the length of an **`externalKeyId`** MUST NOT exceed 128 characters and they MUST be restricted to the following set: uppercase or lowercase letters A through Z, the digits 0 through 9, the hyphen, the period and the underscore.

 \pagebreak